Wilderness Medicine Fellowship UMMS-Baystate

 Through educational meetings, lectures, conferences, field work, travel, and clinical shifts in a busy Level-I Adult/Level-II Pediatric Trauma Center, you will graduate with the knowledge, skills, and leadership abilities required to manage emergency medical care in any environment.

-We hope you consider our new program during your application process.
-Please email me with any questions: Benjamin Mattingly, Program Director.
+We hope you consider our program during your application process.
+Please email me with any questions: Ben Church, Program Director.